Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 ## Standards for code quality

+- Code should be as clear and well-documented as possible.
+This includes using descriptive variable names and using comments where appropriate to explain complex or non-obvious parts of the code.
+- Code and documentation should be free of absolute paths (e.g. `/home/ubuntu/my_work_dir/` or `~/Desktop/my_work_dir`).
+Instead, use relative paths (e.g. `../data/`) or provide a way for the user to specify their own local path using a CLI argument, a configuration parameter, or an environment variable.
+- Code should be formatted and linted.
+The specific tools used for this will depend on the language:
+  - Python repositories should use `ruff` for linting and `ruff format` for formatting.
+(The [Python template](https://github.com/Arcadia-Science/python-analysis-template) includes this by default.)
+  - R repositories should use `lintr` for linting.
+(The [R template](https://github.com/Arcadia-Science/r-analysis-template) includes this by default.)
+  - Snakemake repositories should use `ruff` for formatting and linting and `snakefmt` to format snakefiles.

+## [Optional] Additional standards for code quality

+These additional standards are recommended, as they will make your code more readable, maintainable, and reproducible, but they are not strictly required.

-- Variable and function names should be descriptive and meaningful.
-Avoid ambiguous or unnecessary abbreviations and avoid single-letter variable names.
+- Variable and function names should be descriptive, accurate, and unambiguous.
+Avoid unnecessary abbreviations and do not use single-letter names.
-- All functions should have docstrings that explain _what_ the function does.
-These do not have to be extensive; they just need to give the reader a basic understanding of the purpose of the function.
+- All functions should have docstrings or comments that explain what the function does, how to use it, and the purpose and type of its arguments.
+This is particularly important for functions that are intended to be used by others.
 - Non-obvious parts of the code should include comments that explain _why_ the code is doing what it is doing (rather than _what_ it is doing).
-For example, when your code runs a particular algorithm, a comment should be included to explain why that particular algorithm was chosen.
+For example, when your code uses a particular algorithm, a comment should be included to explain why that particular algorithm was chosen.
-- Code should not include any absolute paths (e.g. `/home/ubuntu/my_work_dir/` or `~/Desktop/my_work_dir`).
-Instead, use relative paths (e.g. `../data/`) or provide a way for the user to specify their own local path using a CLI argument, a configuration parameter, or an environment variable.

-### Python and Snakemake repositories
+- Do not comment-out blocks of code, as this makes the code hard to read and maintain.
+Instead, either move the code into a conditional/if block, move it to a separate branch or file, or delete it entirely.

-- Code style should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as much as possible.
+- Python code style should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as much as possible.
 This means using `snake_case` for variable and function names, `CamelCase` for class names, and `UPPER_SNAKE_CASE` for constants.
-- `ruff` should be used for formatting and linting (our [Python template](https://github.com/Arcadia-Science/python-analysis-template) includes this by default).

-### R repositories

-- `lintr` should be used for linting. (our [R template](https://github.com/Arcadia-Science/r-analysis-template) includes this by default).
+These standards are a condensed subset of the formatting and style conventions described in more detail in [this AUG lesson](https://training.arcadiascience.com/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson/arcadia-users-group/20240206-intro-to-formatting-and-linting/).